 The third way deals with "sysctl" command, which can be used to change the variable kernel.hostname.
 Start by checking its current value by typing

-[root@station3 sysconfig]# sysctl kernel.hostname
+[root@station3 sysconfig]# sysctl kernel.hostnameand to change it, enter

 kernel.hostname = hosty.test.com